marcfield23/ai-policy-audit-sg/README.md

-# Comparative Analysis of LLM Biases: Case study HDB Policy Audit
+# Comparative Analysis of LLM Biases: Case study Singapore Public Housing Policy

-This project is a hands-on experiment to evaluate and quantify the inherent biases of leading Large Language Models (LLMs) when applied to a real-world, sensitive domain: Singapore's public housing policies.
+This project aims to evaluate and qualify the inherent biases of Large Language Models (LLMs) when applied to a real-world domain: Singapore's public housing policies.

 ### Key Goal